Apparently, Bruce Wayne is Batman. Huh. Didn’t see that one coming.

-Meanwhile, Batman drives up to a wall of cars, gets out of the Batmobile, and climbs the wall into the Cauldron.
+Meanwhile, Batman drives up to a wall of abandoned cars, gets out of the Batmobile, and climbs the wall into the Cauldron.
 You know, the whole place reminds me of inFAMOUS, especially the Dust Men parts.
 I wouldn’t mind replaying that now.
 Note to self: Get a new PS3.

-Alfred tells Batman that he’s got bad guys at ten and two.
+Alfred radios Batman that he’s got bad guys at ten and two.

-Batman: “You need to take your ego out of this or you’ll be dead within a year.”
+Batman: “You have to take your ego out of this or you’ll be dead within a year.”

 Katana: “For the record, I do not have an ego.
 It’s called ‘pride in my work.’”

-Back at Gotham PD, Gordon gets informed about the fights at the Cauldron, and he goes to Whale.
+Back at Gotham PD, Gordon gets informed about the fights at the Cauldron, and he goes to Whale's cell.
 And he aims a gun at him and tells him to get going.
 Because Gordon is now Dirty Harry.
 Next thing you know, he'll be talking about counting bullets.
 Back at the Cauldron, Batman and Katana recon two of the warehouses, then meet back up to take a look at the third, which is heavily guarded.
 Batman tells her that Barbara’s their priority, and to follow his lead exactly.